nxskok/pasias/docs/20-repeated-measures.md

 (f) We are going to draw an interaction plot in a moment.
-To set that up, use `gather` as in the lecture notes to create one column of weights and and second column of times.
+To set that up, use `gather` as in the lecture notes to create one column of weights and a second column of times.
 (You don't need to do the `separate` thing that I did in class, though if you want to try it, go ahead.)